 This is a simple problem.
 Let’s take an example of multiple processes and resources in this scenario.

-There are 5 processes and 5 resources in this case.
-Processes are in circles and resources are in squares.
+There are five processes and five resources in this case.
+Processes are in circles, and resources are in squares.

 The wait-for-graph is not much of use, if there are multiple instances for a resource, as a cycle may not imply a deadlock.
 In such a case, we can use an algorithm similar to Banker’s algorithm to detect deadlock, which we’ll discuss later on.